pimoroni/phat-beat/README.md

 ### Full install (recommended):

-We've created a super-easy installation script that will install all pre-requisites and get your pHAT BEAT up and running in a jiffy.
-To run it fire up Terminal which you'll find in Menu -> Accessories -> Terminal on your Raspberry Pi desktop like so:
+We've created an easy installation script that will install all pre-requisites and get your pHAT BEAT up and running with minimal efforts.
+To run it, fire up Terminal which you'll find in Menu -> Accessories -> Terminal on your Raspberry Pi desktop, as illustrated below:

 ![Finding the terminal](http://get.pimoroni.com/resources/github-repo-terminal.png)